Dengue vaccine research

 Dengue is a mosquito-borne flavivirus disease that has spread to most tropical and many subtropical areas.
 The disease is caused by four closely related viruses, the Dengue viruses 1-4.
 There are no specific dengue therapeutics and prevention is currently limited to vector control measures.
 A dengue vaccine would therefore represent a major advance in the control of the disease.

 Status of vaccine development

-Several other live-attenuated vaccines, as well as subunit, DNA and purified inactivated vaccine candidates, are at earlier stages of clinical development.
+There are approximately five additional vaccine candidates under evaluation in clinical trials, including other live-attenuated vaccines, as well as subunit, DNA and purified inactivated vaccine candidates.
 Additional technological approaches, such as virus-vectored and VLP-based vaccines, are under evaluation in preclinical studies.

 Challenges to vaccine development